now browsing by tag

 Day 31 – Fear of Driving

 I suppose you want to know the final cost?
 How much would you expect to pay for the full programme, live webinar sessions, live personal support, and an optional skype session with Vincent Benedict?
-I am also going to give you the full package for 7 days for FREE to see if it is as good as everyone says.

 What is Depersonalization or Derealization?

 Most people have experienced at least one episode of depersonalization or derealization in their lifetime.
 These episodes sometimes only last a few seconds, but can last longer if the sensations are intense.
 In most cases, the experience is associated with anxiety, depression or fatigue.

 With depersonalization, people liken it to an out of body experience, where they feel disassociated with what is happening around them.

 With derealization, people describe it as experiencing a dreamlike state.
 I tend to think of it like an astronaut floating outside his spaceship, connected by a rope.

 Both these states are disturbing to the person experiencing them, due to thoughts of losing grip on reality, losing control, or going crazy.
 However, like any other anxiety sensations, they are harmless.

 Who suffers from this?

 Although, like panic attacks, this can happen to anyone, the highest risk of suffering from depersonalization or derealization is to those who:

 1. Abuse illegal drugs.